AngeloRai/design-to-content/design-to-code-system/README.md

 ## 🎯 Purpose

 This is an **isolated system** that implements a modern LangGraph workflow for converting Figma designs into production-ready React components.
-It's designed to be completely separate from the existing `figma-processor` and `nextjs-app` code, allowing for independent development, testing, and deployment.
+It's designed to be completely separate from the existing `figma-processor` code, allowing for independent development, testing, and deployment.

 ## 📁 Directory Structure